 It was also a source of tears and anger as I stared at the masks worn by Ku Klux Klan members and the casket of Emmitt Till, the teenage boy who was murdered and mutilated after being accused of whistling at a white woman.
 I held my own son very close, not being able to fathom how a mother could grieve such an event.
 Seeing a slave cabin and the silk shawl of anti-slavery heroine Harriet Tubman left me awestruck, with mixed feelings of gratitude and rage.
 But it left me feeling hopeful, too.
 I believe, deep down, we’re more alike than different, and the better we understand each other's past, the better equipped we’ll be to create a brighter future. - Imani Bashir

-Neil McRobert finds a vision of the US he fears is long vanished, hidden in an old red barn.
+Neil McRobert finds a vision of the US he feared was long vanished, hidden in an old red barn.

 Get gorgeous scenery without the crowds in Goblin Valley, the North Cascades, the Great Sand Dunes, and the Buffalo National River.